 The collection process may be expedited or delayed as deemed necessary.
 The University will take actions to collect a delinquent account.

 The University will make a reasonable effort to notify the account holder of the status of the account and of possible referral to a Collection Agency.
-This warning will be in the form of a mailed collection notice which itemizes the balance due.
+This warning will be in the form of a mailed collection notice which will show the current amount due on the date the statement was mailed.
 All written correspondences regarding a delinquent account will be mailed to the most recent active address on file for the individual.
+Itemized statements can be furnished upon request.
 It is the student's responsibility to maintain an accurate address with OWU.

 If the account holder fails to respond to the courtesy contacts, the debt will be referred to an outside Collection Agency for further action.
 Once the account is placed with the Collection Agency, payments must be made directly to them.